carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

 unless you're very careful, use of ``MemoryDependenceAnalysis`` can easily result in quadratic-time algorithms in LLVM.
 Additionally, ``MemorySSA`` doesn't have as many arbitrary limits as ``MemoryDependenceAnalysis``, so you should get better results, too.
+One common use of ``MemorySSA`` is to quickly find out that something definitely cannot happen (for example, reason that a hoist out of a loop can't happen).

 At a high level, one of the goals of ``MemorySSA`` is to provide an SSA based form for memory, complete with def-use and use-def chains, which enables users to quickly find may-def and may-uses of memory operations.
-It can also be thought of as a way to cheaply give versions to the complete state of heap memory, and associate memory operations with those versions.
+It can also be thought of as a way to cheaply give versions to the complete state of memory, and associate memory operations with those versions.

 This document goes over how ``MemorySSA`` is structured, and some basic intuition on how ``MemorySSA`` works.

 A paper on MemorySSA (with notes about how it's implemented in GCC) `can be found here <http://www.airs.com/dnovillo/Papers/mem-ssa.pdf>`_.
-Though, it's relatively out-of-date; the paper references multiple heap partitions, but GCC eventually swapped to just using one, like we now have in LLVM.
+Though, it's relatively out-of-date; the paper references multiple memory partitions, but GCC eventually swapped to just using one, like we now have in LLVM.
 Like GCC's, LLVM's MemorySSA is intraprocedural.